Alex Smith: Leg injury

 During a game against the Houston Texans on November 18, 2018, Smith suffered a spiral and compound fracture to his tibia and fibula in his right leg when he was sacked by Kareem Jackson and J. J. Watt.
-The injury drew parallels to former Washington quarterback Joe Theismann, who also broke his leg in a game 33 years to the day prior in 1985 and retired shortly thereafter.
+The injury drew parallels to former Washington quarterback Joe Theismann, who suffered a career-ending leg fracture in a game 33 years to the day prior in 1985.
 Theismann was also present during the game and witnessed the injury.
+The game ended with the same score of 23–21 as the one in which Theismann was injured, though the Redskins won the game against the Giants in 1985.

 Following the initial surgery, Smith developed life-threatening necrotizing fasciitis that resulted in sepsis which required him to undergo 17 surgeries, including eight debridements, across four separate hospital stays over a period of nine months.
 Doctors had suggested that an amputation above the knee might be his only option before performing skin grafts and an operation transferring muscle from his left quadriceps to save it.

 As a part of his recovery process, Smith wore an external fixation device for nearly a year.

+2019 season

-He was placed on the team's physically unable to perform (PUP) reserve list in 2019, missing the entire season.
-Despite the severity of the injury which many thought he would never come back from, in early 2020 he affirmed his intent to return.
+Smith was placed on the team's physically unable to perform (PUP) reserve list in 2019, missing the entire season.
+Despite the severity of the injury which many thought he would never come back from, Smith affirmed his intent to return in early 2020.
 An ESPN documentary following his recovery, Project 11, aired in May 2020.
-He was cleared by his doctors to resume football activities in July 2020, with the team placing him on the physically unable to perform list to begin training camp before being activated on August 16, 2020.